pirelenito/coreos-digital-ocean-hello-world/README.md

 Very simple provisioning of a machine running [CoreOS](http://coreos.com/) with a [Hello World Docker Container](https://registry.hub.docker.com/u/google/nodejs-hello/).

+**WARNING: this will cost you money.
+Remember to remove this machine after you complete the exercise!**

 ## Running

-You will require a `TOKEN` environment variable with a Digital Ocean [Personal Access Token](https://cloud.digitalocean.com/settings/applications).
+You will require a `TOKEN` environment variable with a Digital Ocean [Personal Access Token](https://cloud.digitalocean.com/settings/applications):

 And a `SSH_KEY_ID` the a valid ID to a SSH key of yours.